crownstone/website/17-indoor-localization.md

 * A BLE wearable might not always transmit BLE messages.
 For example when it is connected to a smartphone it might stop sending regular messages.
 This means that each BLE wearable has to be checked upon its compatibility.
 * The information needs to go through a BLE mesh network, a gateway, and the internet.
 This means that this information has high latency.

+## Trilateration

+By creating a single map with the positions of all beacons on that map, it is possible to perform trilateration.
+This is often called triangulation, however trilateration uses the BLE received signal strengths, not angles (and Pythagoras).

+Advantages:

+* Quite accurate positioning possible.
+* Trilateration is a very well known problem with many off-the-shelf solutions.

+Disadvantages:

+* All locations of beacons have to be put on an accurate (metric) map.
+* If beacons change position this has to be noted and adjusted on the map.
+* The app on the phone has to get a map from a building before being able to perform positioning.
+* The metric positions (indoor GPS coordinates) have to be mapped to semantic labels (e.g. meeting room or hallway).

+## Simultaneous localization and mapping

+Simultaneous localization and mapping is a technique from robotics in which - in this case - the map (locations of beacons) are automatically discovered by the smartphones localizing themselves.
+This is an incrementally improving method.
+First the locations of the beacons are wrong.
+However, by knowing things about the movement of smartphones (e.g. the smoothness of a trajectory), the system learns which beacons are close to each other and which are not.

+Advantages:

+* Quite accurate positoning possible.
+* No need to put the beacons on a map.

+Disadvantages:

+* Difficult algorithms with a lot of corner cases.
+* The metric positions (indoor GPS coordinates) have to be mapped to semantic labels (e.g. meeting room or hallway).

+# Other points

+There are a lot of other things that can improve the positioning or the user experience.
+It is possible for example to use odometry information (movement or lack of movement of a smartphone) to improve the positioning accuracy (both in resolution and in latency).
+The use of accelerometer, gyroscope data however also has an influence on battery life.
+Besides that there are additional sensors that can be used on a smartphone.
+A camera is an obvious possibility.
+Less well-known is the possibility to use small deviations in a smartphone's compass.
+Those small deviations are typical for metal in the environment and thus typical for particular locations within a building.
+At Crownstone we will always use whatever becomes available to provide state-of-the-art localization results.